Summer Safety Tips for Motorcycle Riding in Boston

 - Helmets to be worn;

 - Eye protection to be worn during the instructional permit period following full licensure;

 - Operating headlights.

-A motorcycle is not a car, but must adhere to most of the driving laws that a car must follow.
-A motorcycle or other motorized bicycle lacks the protection of a vehicle encasing the driver and passengers and therefore, must exercise extreme caution when on public roadways, especially when traveling at high speeds.
+A motorcycle is not a car, but must adhere to most of the driving laws that a car must follow. a motorcycle or other motorized bicycle lacks the protection of a vehicle encasing the driver and passengers and therefore, must exercise extreme caution when on public roadways, especially when traveling at high speeds.

-When a driver is in an accident in a more traditional, four-door vehicle, there are numerous safety protections in place.
-An airbag may deploy, drivers behind the car will see brake lights and will likely see the car itself, and injured drivers or passengers will likely remain in the vehicle following the accident.
-Motorcycle accidents, however, are a different story and more difficult for passersby to see.
-A motorcycle rider may be ejected off of the bike and become difficult for oncoming traffic to see.
+When a driver is in an accident in a more traditional, four-door vehicle, there are numerous safety protections in place. an airbag may deploy, drivers behind the car will see brake lights and will likely see the car itself, and injured drivers or passengers will likely remain in the vehicle following the accident.
+Motorcycle accidents, however, are a different story and more difficult for passersby to see. a motorcycle rider may be ejected off of the bike and become difficult for oncoming traffic to see.
 Though there is no real way to prevent this after an accident, there are some precautions motorcycle riders can take to improve their visibility and increase their safety.
 These include:

 - Wearing reflective gear;